eduvpn/documentation/PORT_SHARING.md

 recommend to use a `/24` IP range.
 For the IPv6 range nothing needs to change as the default is a `/64` which is big enough.

+If you specify any of the "special" ports, i.e. `udp/443`, `tcp/443`, `udp/53`
+or `tcp/80` they are ALWAYS added to the generated client configuration next to one "normal" UDP and TCP port.
+This way, when the connection to the normal ports fails, there is a fallback to the special ones which have a higher chance of working.

 ## Web Server

 ### CentOS / Fedora